 I’ve dabbled in a lot of different things in my career.
 I’ve worked in accounting, marketing, advertising, editing, operations, project management, financial services, management, blogging (learn how to start a blog here), freelance writing, and even teaching music.
 Why is my work experience so broad?
 I had a lot of internships and part-time work while I was in school and have kept myself busy and engaged with side gigs and consulting projects in my free time.
 Life is too short to only do one thing!

-As far as full-time work goes, I’ve worked for three companies over the course of 13 years.
+As far as full-time work goes, I worked for three companies over the course of 13 years.
 And of those 13 years, I spent the last decade working for a medium-sized private company located in San Francisco.
 I did well there and moved up the ranks, but it wasn’t always easy.
-I was denied a promotion, worked many 12-14 hour days, had to take a lot of crap from demanding and grouchy clients, and rarely had a break from stress towards the end.
+I was denied a promotion that I deserved, worked many 12-14 hour days, had to take a lot of crap from demanding and grouchy clients, and rarely had a break from stress towards the end.

 After a long and arduous journey, I found myself amongst the top seven most senior people in our office.
 I loved my title and the autonomy, but my health and personal life were really starting to suffer from the effects of incessant stress and constant pressure to exceed insatiable expectations.